mcbanana3/Lane-Change-Assist-System-Using-BSM-And-AEB/README.md

 1. Reads distance from front, left, and right sensors.
 2. Computes a simple closing rate from consecutive front readings.
-3. Adjusts speed based on front distance:
+3. Adjusts speed based on front distance with ramped PWM changes:
    - > 60 cm: fast
    - 40-60 cm: medium
    - 25-40 cm: slow
    - 20-25 cm: crawl
    - <= 20 cm: stop + alert
 4. If stopped due to obstacle, it attempts a lane change:
+   - If the front distance is improving, lane change is blocked
-   - If left > 40 cm, turn left
+   - If left > 40 cm, turn left and confirm front is clear before resuming
-   - Else if right > 40 cm, turn right
+   - Else if right > 40 cm, turn right and confirm front is clear before resuming
 5. If closing rate is high, applies early braking.
+6. If moving and a side distance is below 25 cm, emits a blind-spot warning beep.

 ## Software Requirements